ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Methods

 \subsection{Spectral normalization}

 Raw FDMNES convolution outputs are further processed through a normalization routine designed to place spectra on a common scale.
 Let $E$ denote the energy grid and $\mu(E)$ the raw absorption signal read from a convolution file.
-The workflow optionally estimates the edge energy $E_0$ from the maximum of the numerical derivative,
+The workflow first assigns the edge reference energy as $E_0=0$ when the computed energy grid spans zero, consistent with the FDMNES convention that energies are reported relative to the edge.

-If derivative-based alignment is not enabled, the workflow instead sets $E_0 = 0$, consistent with the default FDMNES energy convention used in the current implementation.

 Two linear baselines are then fit, one to a pre-edge region and one to a post-edge region.
 With default settings, the pre-edge fit uses all points satisfying

 while the post-edge fit uses all points satisfying